msiesse/wolf3d/README.md

 # Wolf3d

-Wolf3d is a graphc project.
+Wolf3d is a graphic project.
 The goal here is to create a simple game like Wolfenstein with the ray-casting method.

 Short description:
 - Maps are really simple, there are blocks of walls, the floor and two skyboxes